We cannot ship internationally at this time using the form below, but contact us about other options.

 Smythe-sewn trade paperback, printed in the USA on archival paper.

 Our Food, Our Right is a book about connecting and revitalizing communities.
-It is an essential for independent bookstores and libraries with sections on politics, food, cooking, activism, sustainability, natural living, and social justice.
+It is an essential resource for independent bookstores and libraries with sections on politics, food, cooking, activism, sustainability, natural living, and social justice.
 We have special pricing for bookstores and libraries!

 CAGJ Food Justice Everywhere Poster, Signed by Nikki McClure – $20